 Skip to main content

-King's is committed to reducing our impact on the environment, including the impact various waste streams across the university have.
+King's is committed to reducing our impact on the environment, including the impact of various waste streams across the university.

-We do this by applying the waste hierarchy of 'Prevent, Reduce, Reuse, Recycle, Recovery, Disposal', as out lined by our Waste and Resource Management Policy.
+We do this by applying the waste hierarchy of 'Prevent, Reduce, Reuse, Recycle, Recovery, Disposal'.

-We measure the amount of waste created on campus, including recycling, food waste, general waste, WEEE waste, construction waste and others.
+We measure the amount of waste created on campus, including recycling, food waste, general waste, electrical and electronic equipment waste, construction waste and others.
 Our waste and recycling targets, data and initiatives are reported publicly through our annual Environmental Sustainability Report.

 Students and staff at King's can support us in achieving these targets by reducing waste, and ensuring they use the correct bins on campus.
 To support this, we have developed a Waste A-Z which explains how common types of waste can be recycled on campus.